tripathiravi07/eks-with-terraform/Readme.md

 # 🚀 EKS with Terraform

-A production-ready infrastructure setup for deploying an **Amazon EKS (Elastic Kubernetes Service)** cluster using **Terraform**.
+A production-ready infrastructure setup for deploying and upgrading an **Amazon EKS (Elastic Kubernetes Service)** cluster using **Terraform** and **GithubActions**.
 This repository follows Infrastructure-as-Code (IaC) best practices to provision, configure, and manage your Kubernetes environment on AWS.

 ---